moul/doc.cloud.online.net/www/documentation/api/content/api_general.md

 - Base URL: `https://api.cloud.online.net`
 - Resource path: `servers`

-To construct a proper request, you will need to format the URL as follows:
+To construct a proper request, you need to format the URL as follows:

 `https://api.cloud.online.net/{ressource}`

 Example: `https://api.cloud.online.net/volumes/f929fe39-63f8-4be8-a80e-1e9c8ae22a76`

-The following code is an example request to rretrieve detailed informations about a volume
+The following code is an example request to retrieve detailed informations about a volume

 ```
 % curl -H 'X-Auth-Token: 017ce0ce-20ec-4d4ez-b44c-e561a23481d2c' -H 'Content-Type: application/json' https://api.cloud.online.net/volumes/f929fe39-63f8-4be8-a80e-1e9c8ae22a76 -i